Prostate cancer is the number one cancer affecting American men and it’s the second leading cause of cancer deaths for men (behind lung cancer).

 Dr. Paul Fisher and his team have created a new therapeutic approach to cancer therapy, which he calls a Cancer Terminator Virus.
 As a genetically reprogrammed virus, CTV infects and destroys tumor cells while leaving normal cells alone.
 The Fisher team also engineered a CTV capable of producing a tumor-killing molecule – interferon gamma (IFNγ).
 As a natural product of our immune system, IFNγ can kill tumor cells both directly and indirectly by eliciting immune responses.
 This happens at the primary tumor and metastatic sites.
 CTV could be a potential treatment for early stage and metastatic prostate cancer, and recently, studies have been expanded to test its pancreatic cancer treatment potential.

-Dr. James Basilion and his team at the NFCR Center for Molecular Imaging are developing new tools that can literally change the way doctors are looking at cancer.
+Dr. James Basilion and his team are developing are developing new tools that can literally change the way doctors are looking at cancer.
 One newly-designed molecular probe allows researchers to view multiple molecular biomarkers simultaneously and see a tumor’s genetic structure in real time.
 This visualization allows for the very early detection of tiny tumors that will greatly improve treatment outcomes for patients with prostate cancer and other types of cancer.
 Center researchers are now adapting their enhanced sensitivity imaging probe for the early detection of liver cancer.
 The prostate-specific membrane antigen (PMSA) is found in the vasculature of liver tumors and Dr. Basilion is the first to conduct PMSA-based imaging of liver cancer.

-Dr. Daniel Von Hoff, Co-Director of the NFCR Center for Targeted Cancer Therapies, has devoted his career to translational medicine – the movement of new therapies from the research institution to patient care – and has personally been a part of over 200 clinical trials.
+Dr. Daniel Von Hoff has devoted his career to translational medicine – the movement of new therapies from the research institution to patient care – and has personally been a part of over 200 clinical trials.
 Dr. Von Hoff and his colleagues have conducted early clinical investigations of many new cancer agents, including: gemcitabine, docetaxel, paclitaxel, topotecan, irinotecan, fludarabine, mitoxantrone, dexrazoxane, nab-paclitaxel, vismodegib and others.
 NFCR’s support for Dr. Von Hoff’s research with gemcitabine was profoundly successful as it became the first drug to improve survival for pancreatic patients.
 Many treatments he worked on are now helping tens of thousands of patients with breast, ovarian, prostate, colon, leukemia, skin (advanced basal cell carcinoma) and pancreatic cancer today.